Top Nude Beaches in Florida

 And, naturally, there’s the main attraction for those who relish the feel of the sun's rays on their bare skin – Florida's nearly year-round sunshine and inviting weather.

-Plus, there are four more-or-less public nude beaches in Florida.
+Plus, there are several more-or-less public nude beaches in Florida.
 Only one has the official blessing of the county it’s in; the others have what might be thought of as the grin and “bare” it tolerance of the authorities.

 Here are some recommended clothing-optional beaches: